TOP/UPDATES/FOUR PILLARS/CINEMA+TV/GAMES/MANGA+ANIME/MUSIC/WRITINGS/FAQ/LINKS

 *cringevenom: A channel specializing to the preservation of crazy, out-there, "cursed" Dallas public access programming that would otherwise be lost to time.

-Dagoth2hu: A good friend of mine who is one of the best western Touhou scoreplayers these days, at least of the ones I'm familiar with.
+*Dagoth2hu: A friend of mine who is one of the best western Touhou scoreplayers these days, at least of the ones I'm familiar with.

 *decino: Great videos about Doom.
 Interesting information on how the game operates and impressive playthroughs of difficult stunts and crazy WADs.